yaoipaddles/yaoipaddles/README.md

-                                       ︵︵ hello ! i go by Ota        ꩜  i use he / she pronouns
+                                       ︵︵ hello ! i go by Amaya        ꩜  i use he / she pronouns